 Background: Early spontaneous reperfusion (ESR) is not an uncommon phenomenon in clinical settings.

-Aims: To detect potential mechanisms of early spontaneous reperfusion in patients with STEMI.
+Aims: The aim of this study was to detect potential mechanisms of ESR in patients with STEMI.

 Methods: This prospective study enrolled a total of 241 consecutive patients with STEMI undergoing optical coherence tomography (OCT) from July 2016 to August 2019.
-Forty-five (18.7%) met angiographic ESR criteria (TIMI-3 flow on the initial angiogram).
-Among those without ESR (TIMI-0 flow on initial angiogram), 45 patients were assigned into the control group according to propensity score matching with the ESR group.
+Forty-five patients (18.7%) met angiographic ESR criteria (TIMI 3 flow on the initial angiogram).
+Among those without ESR (TIMI 0 flow on initial angiogram), 45 patients were assigned to the control group according to propensity score matching with the ESR group.

-Conclusion: Relief of coronary occlusion induced by a non-ruptured plaque may contribute to early spontaneous reperfusion in patients with STEMI.
+Conclusions: Relief of coronary occlusion induced by a non-ruptured plaque may contribute to ESR in patients with STEMI.